webclinic017/Homework-2/README.md

 #Parameters
-1. n - size of window in days
+1. n - size of window in day
+2. start date of strategy
-2. threshold
+3. threshold
-3. alpha
+4. alpha
-4. beta
+5. beta

+TODO
+1. Scrape data to get S&P500 data (done?)
+2. Check if there is enough data for the window and the start of strategy date
+3. Don't create dataframe twice when creating df_window